New song ‘Irreplaceable’ pays tribute to Sussex singer Dame Vera Lynn

 “I wrote ‘Irreplaceable’ in 2009,” said Vicki, 68, adding that the original version was a tribute to Sir Howard Morrison, one of New Zealand’s top entertainers.

-But, Vicki said, the song is like Elton John’s ‘Candle in the Wind’, which was first written for Marilyn Monroe but became a song for Princess Diana.

-Over the years it became clear to Vicki that the lyrics to ‘Irreplaceable’ captured the essence Dame Vera Lynn, and what she means to everybody, even more than Howard Morrison.
+But, over the years it became clear to Vicki that the lyrics to ‘Irreplaceable’ also captured the essence Dame Vera Lynn, and what she means to everybody.

 “I think it’s come full circle,” she said, adding that Howard Morrison would sing a version of ‘The White Cliffs of Dover’ during his concerts.